williamblair333/usb_ch340_relay_control/README.md

 Control relay from terminal adhoc style or via an input file.
 The input file method can control whichever relay specified along with a time period to remain opened or closed.
 Example relay 1 ON for 2 seconds = 1,2
 TODO: Test on Windows 10

 The pyserial library is required! --> https://pyserial.readthedocs.io/en/latest/pyserial.html#installation.
-Remove serial and add pyserial:  python3 -m pip unstall serial && python3 -m pip install pyserial
+Remove serial and add pyserial:  python3 -m pip uninstall serial && python3 -m pip install pyserial